gaetbout/starknet-array-manipulation/README.md

 > copy_from_to can fail for 3 different reasons.
 The From index or To index being  out of range and To index being smaller or equal to From index

 ## Array searching
-This consists of a bunch of function that of for puprose to go through the array and return what is asked.
+These are all the functions that will iterate through the array and return what is asked.
 Unless specified, these methods are all in O(N) complexity.